 The cost of healthcare in Portugal is generally affordable compared to many Western countries, especially when using the public system.
 Through the SNS, residents pay low fees for medical appointments, treatments, and prescriptions, while many essential services—such as vaccinations or emergency care—may be free or heavily subsidized.

-Private healthcare is also widely used due to its speed and convenience.
+Private healthcare in Portugal is also widely used due to its speed and convenience.
 Prices vary by provider, but consultations, diagnostics, and specialist visits are typically much lower than in countries like the US or UK.

 Senior Living and Retirement Villages in Portugal